Emergency Loans for Unemployed People: Getting Cash Without a Job

-An online search will also connect you with many loan aggregators.
-These companies offer no personal loans themselves.
+An internet search will also connect you with many online loan aggregators.
+These companies don’t offer personal loans themselves.
 Instead, they submit your credit profile to a wide range of lenders in hopes of getting you a loan.

-Once an aggregator locates a loan, it adds a one-time fee, which can be up to 10%, and then offers the loan to you.
-Once it’s all said and done. you will likely never hear from the aggregator again, as you’ll make all your payments to the lender.
+Once an aggregator locates a loan, it adds a one-time fee and then offers the loan to you.
+Once it’s all said and done, you will likely never hear from the aggregator again, as you’ll make all your payments to the lender.

 These aggregators are convenient because they submit your credit profile to many lenders at once, but this can also result in multiple hard credit inquiries, which can hurt your credit score.
-Also, that 10% fee is extremely high for something you can do yourself, especially if you’re seeking a higher loan amount.
+Also, you’ll need to consider if the 10% fee is worth it to you, especially if you’re seeking a higher loan amount.